blogmywiki/pet-python-startrek/README.rst

 - 2 digit stardates not 4 - shows time remaining removing need for status menu item
 - basic polar co-ordinate map added when moving or firing
 - single letter commands
+- stars shown as ● not * (something I find odd about the PET version, I guess they wanted to show off the graphics)
+- animate explosions

 To do list